STAMP-project/botsing-git-webapp/README.md

 Restart the webapp or the application server if required to reload the configuration.

+Note: at this step, exception stacks can be provided to Botsing as full text (paste in a text area or file upload).
+To retrieve exception stacks from Gitlab issues, configure gitlab link (see next section: it is just 3 more fields in the properties file).

 ## Setup Gitlab Webhook to integrate Botsing in issues workflow

 ### Webapp setup